OWASP/Software-Component-Verification-Standard/en/0x10-V1-Inventory.md

 purposes, the use of identifiers, such as Package URL, may be used to standardize and normalize naming conventions for managed dependencies.

-An organization-wide inventory of all first-party, third-party, and open source components allows for greater transparency within the organization, promotes software standardization and reuse, and allows for rapid impact analysis.
+An organization-wide inventory of all first-party and third-party (including open source) components allows for greater transparency within the organization, promotes software standardization and reuse, and allows for rapid impact analysis.

 ## Verification Requirements